Leader's Waist Turn - East Coast Swing

 - 3 min read

-So, youâve mastered your triple steps, youâre rock-stepping like a champ, and now youâre thinking⌠âHey, when do I get to spin?â Well, good news, Leaderâthis oneâs for YOU.
-Letâs talk about the Leaderâs Waist Turn in East Coast Swing: the move that lets you take a stylish spin without stealing the spotlight (too much đ).
+So, youâve mastered your triple steps, and youâre rock-stepping like a champ.
+Now, you might be thinking, âHey, when do I get to spin?â Well, good news, Leadersâthis oneâs for YOU.
+Letâs delve into the Leaderâs Waist Turn in East Coast Swing: the move that allows you to take a stylish spin without stealing the spotlight (too much đ).

-đşÂ What Is the Leaderâs Waist Turn?
+## đș What Is the Leaderâs Waist Turn?

-The Leaderâs Waist Turn is like the plot twist in your favorite rom-comâitâs unexpected, itâs smooth, and it changes everything.
+The Leaderâs Waist Turn is like the plot twist in your favorite rom-comâitâs unexpected, smooth, and changes everything.

-đśÂ How to Rock the Waist Turn (Step by Step)
+## đ¶ How to Rock the Waist Turn (Step by Step)

 1. Rock Step (1, 2)

-Leaders: Step back on your left foot, then replace your weight forward onto the right foot.
+Leaders: Step back on your left foot, then replace your weight forward onto your right foot.
 Nothing new hereâjust your classic rock step.
-But donât get too comfortableâŚ
+But donât get too comfortable!

 Followers: Dance a right foot back rock step, and donât forget to let your hip swing.